2020PB/police-brutality/reports/Kentucky.md

 ### Livestreamer arrested while filming protest | June 30th

-A livestreamer known by protestors in the Louisville area was arrested during a protest.
+A livestreamer known by protesters in the Louisville area was arrested during a protest.
 Police gave a dispersal order and the journalist began backing up as the police line approached.
 An officer says, "You're under arrest," despite the fact that he obeys the order.
 Police then tackle him to the ground.

-It should be noted that he is not a credentialed reporter, but is well known by protestors in the area for his even-handed reporting, including his refusal to turn off his camera when protestors requested during a period of vandalism.
+It should be noted that he is not a credentialed reporter, but is well known by protesters in the area for his even-handed reporting, including his refusal to turn off his camera when protesters requested during a period of vandalism.

 tags: journalist, arrest, tackle